-Two-generation reproductive toxicity study (EC B.35, OECD 416) Prenatal developmental toxicity study - rodent and non-rodent (EC B.31, OECD 414)
+1) Two-generation reproductive toxicity study (EC B.35, OECD 416)

+2) Prenatal developmental toxicity study7 - rodent and non-rodent (EC B.31, OECD 414)

-There also exists a "Reproduction/Developmental Toxicity Screening Test" (OECD 421), as well as a "Combined Repeated Dose Toxicity Study with the Reproduction/Developmental Toxicity Screening Test" (OECD 422).
+A "Reproduction/Developmental Toxicity Screening Test" (OECD 421) also exsits, as well as a "Combined Repeated Dose Toxicity Study with the Reproduction/Developmental Toxicity Screening Test" (OECD 422).

-The Extended One-Generation Reproductive Toxicity Study (EOGRTS) has been adopted by the OECD (OECD 443) and a Guidance Document has been established (OECD 2013a).
+The Extended One-Generation Reproductive Toxicity Study (EOGRTS) has been adopted by the OECD (OECD 443) and a Guidance Document has been established (OECD 2018).
 It offers several advantages compared to older OECD TGs and is extensively used:

-- □ Compared to OECD TG 416 a significant number of animals can be saved. - More parameters are addressed (e.g. clinical-chemical parameters as in repeated dose studies; developmental immunotoxicity and neurotoxicity in case such cohorts are included).
-Endocrine disruption endpoints are included- (e.g., nipple retention, anogenital distance at birth, vaginal patency and balanopreputial separation) - □ Increased statistical power with respect to parameters for reproductive toxicity - Possibility for modification e.g., to include new endpoints for the assessment of endocrine active chemicals disrupting the hypothalamus-pituitary-gonad (HPG) axis, the somatotropic axis, the retinoid signalling pathway, the hypothalamus-pituitarythyroid (HPT) axis, the vitamin D signalling pathway and the peroxisome proliferatoractivated receptor (PPAR) signalling pathway
+- □ Compared to OECD TG 416 a significant number of animals can be saved. - □ More parameters are addressed (e.g. clinical-chemical parameters as in repeated dose studies; developmental immunotoxicity and neurotoxicity in case such cohorts are included).
+Endocrine disruption endpoints are included- (e.g., nipple retention, anogenital distance at birth, vaginal patency and balanopreputial separation) - $\hfill\square$ Increased statistical power with respect to parameters for reproductive toxicity - □ Possibility for modification e.g., to include new endpoints for the assessment of endocrine active chemicals disrupting the Hypothalamus-Pituitary-Gonad (HPG) axis, the somatotropic axis, the retinoid signalling pathway, the Hypothalamus-Pituitary-Thyroid (HPT) axis, the vitamin D signalling pathway and the Peroxisome Proliferator-Activated Receptor (PPAR) signalling pathway

-A study report on reproductive toxicity or on prenatal developmental toxicity is in general only acceptable when it is based on tests that have been carried out before the animal testing ban or when generated for compliance with other (non-cosmetic) legislative frameworks; see Section 1 and Appendix 4).
+A study report on reproductive toxicity or on prenatal developmental toxicity is in general only acceptable when it is based on tests that have been carried out before the animal testing ban or when generated for compliance with other (non-cosmetic) legislative frameworks; see Appendix 1, section 3 and Appendix 4).